10:10 Keynote session: Building profit with purpose

 Kate McFerran, Director of Communications, LNER (London North Eastern Railway)

-Laurian Hubbard, Citizen Campaign Lead - Transition Communications Hub, Cabinet Office
+Laurian Hubbard, Strategic communications lead for Citizens and Nations - Transition Communications Centre, Cabinet Office

 - Differentiating between purpose and vision